We only create and promote responsible tourism activities. This was from the very beginning the core of our work philosophy.

 Responsible tourism can only be fully developed through a coordinated multi-stakeholder process.

-As a tour operator, we aim at doing our part by planning tours and activities that benefit local communities while minimizing negative impacts.
+We do our part by planning tours and activities that benefit local communities while minimizing negative impacts.